Jifna: Classical period

-A number of ossuaries and sarcophagi from the classical period with inscriptions in Hebrew, Aramaic, and Greek were discovered at the vicinity of Jifna.
-One of them references "Yo'ezer the Scribe".
+A burial cave was found in Jifna in 1995, and excavations at the site revealed potsherds typical of the Hasmonean, Herodian, and early Roman periods, indicating that the cave was used up until the Bar Kokhba revolt.
+A number of ossuaries and sarcophagi from the classical period with inscriptions in Hebrew, Aramaic, and Greek were also discovered at the vicinity of Jifna.
+One inscription includes the Hebrew words [--]lgh, which may refer to the priestly family Bilgah.
+Another inscription references "Yo'ezer the Scribe".
 The name Yo'ezer appears in first-century epitaphs from the Jerusalem necropolis and in Josephus as a priestly and aristocratic name.